nand0l/react-examapp/readme.md

 # AWS Exam Processing Automation

+The ExamID is set from line 1 of the inputfile,
+The inputfile is set at line 7 of `exam_complete.py`

 This repository contains a suite of Python scripts designed to automate the processing of exam data for AWS certification exams.
 The automation covers several steps including reading and processing exam questions, storing and managing data in AWS DynamoDB, and generating audio files using AWS Polly.

 ## Key Features